EpicsDAO/solv/README.md

 You can select the mainnet for Jito MEV or RPC Jito Client🎉

 ![](https://storage.googleapis.com/epics-bucket/solv/assets/mainnet-select.png)

+Also you have option to select Jito Relayer.

 ## Run solv Server CLI - from your validator server